sara-nl/sdrdocs/source/pages/general/about.rst

 .. _about-data-repository:

 **************
-About the Data Repository
+About SURF Data Repository
 **************

-In this page you will find general information about the Data Repository, how it works and how to get access.
+In this page you will find general information about the SURF Data Repository service, how it works and how to get access.

 .. contents::
     :depth: 4